Blog

 How hard are wattle fences to build?

-The process of building a wattle fence for the inexperienced (and that is what we are) is time consuming but the results can be extremely beautiful and the life of these fences can reach to ten years.
-If a sail has rotted it has likely done so near the ground but that rotted sail can be used as a guide for it’s own replacement and when a weaver rots it can be removed and replaced without too much fuss.
-This means repairs are low cost and very little maintenance is required.
-They’ll require more looking after than a PVC fence but they also won’t be creating toxins and when they do rot the carbon released would have been released by them had they been burned or left to rot on the forest floor making them carbon neutral.
+The process of building a wattle fence for the inexperienced is time consuming.
+However, the results are extremely beautiful.
+Plus, the life of these fences can reach to ten years.
+If a sail has rotted it has likely done so near the ground.
+Of course, that rotted sail can be used as a guide for it’s own replacement.
+Plus, when a weaver rots it can be removed and replaced without too much fuss.

 A living fence